 “You guys, this will be the last run for the day.”
 The operator was posting the ‘CLOSED’ Sign.
 “The wind’s picked up on top.
 Management figures the temperature with the wind is down to -50.”

 “I’ve never been in that kind of cold.”
-I had been brought up in Maine.

 “Most people haven’t, because they can’t live in it.”
 The operator sealed us in the gondola.
 “Hope you don’t end up as popsicles.”